Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Automatic Installation of Web Driver

-By default, Taurus will download latest ChromeDriver and GeckoDriver using webdriver-manager and put them in PATH when running tests.
+By default, Taurus will download the appropriate ChromeDriver and GeckoDriver using webdriver-manager and put them in PATH when running tests.

 You can also use already downloaded drivers by the following options:
 ```yaml